Analysis | Can a Vaccinated Person Still Spread the Coronavirus?

 6. What have they found?

 Results so far are preliminary.
 The most extensive data released concern the vaccine made by AstraZeneca Plc.
 In a study in the U.K., volunteers are checked for SARS-CoV-2 infections using weekly self-administered nose and throat swabs.
 According to results as of Dec.
 7, after a single dose, the group that received the vaccine had 67% fewer positive swabs than the placebo group, suggesting the vaccine cuts down on infections as well as disease.
-Earlier, Moderna Inc. reported similar results from people who had received a single dose of its vaccine as of November.
+Moderna Inc. reported similar results from people who had received a single dose of its vaccine as of November.
+An earlier study of Moderna’s vaccine in monkeys suggested that it would reduce, if not completely prevent, onward transmission of the virus.

 7. What other evidence do we have?